shelsgit/decoding-contour-next-link/README.md

   	```
     > sudo raspi-config
 	```
+	* Select/do:
-       - Select: Change user password and change from default (remember it/don't loose it!)
+		* 'Change user password'(or similar) - change your password from default (remember it/don't loose it!)
-       - Select: 'Interfacing Options' and choose options to turn on SSH (although maybe not really needed being a boot file was made to set this on already)
+		* 'Interfacing Options' and choose options to turn on SSH (although maybe not really needed being a boot file was made to set this on already)
-       - Select: 'Advanced Options' - Choose A1-Expand Filesystem (so that all of you SD card is available)
+		* 'Advanced Options' - Choose A1-Expand Filesystem (so that all of you SD card is available)
-       - Select: 'Update this Tool to the latest Version'
+		* 'Update this Tool to the latest Version'

 6. Install additional required Rpi0 software:
 	* Confirm that you have Python 2.7 and PIP installed (Raspbian Stretch Lite comes w Python 2 and PIP for python2):